-- 8.36 Secondary Streets will provide direct linear routes through the site, to individual development parcels.
-With a narrower carriageway and the use of shallower front gardens, they will provide an identifiable contrast to The Avenue. - 8.37 Footways will be provided on both sides of the carriageway (minimum 2m width), allowing for easy pedestrian links through development.
-To soften the surroundings, landscaping could be incorporated along Secondary Streets at intervals, thus reducing footway provision to one side of the carriageway along short stretches of the street; - 8.38 Landscaped verges with regular street tree planting will be provided to both sides of the carriageway (minimum 2m width), encouraging a green and verdant character.
-There is the potential for rain gardens to be provided in lieu of verges, providing surface water attenuation in-situ and enhancing the SuDs network (if needed).
-Variations in the species planted and the potential use of aggregates, will emphasis a more formal and urban character to Secondary Streets with rain gardens. - 8.39 Parking will predominantly be provided on-plot to the side of dwellings, with visitor parking provided on street within the carriageway, or where development fronts open space, in parallel bays adjacent to the main carriageway. - 8.40 A variation of the Secondary Street is also proposed (Type B) without a verge to one side.
+- 8.44 With a narrower carriageway and the use of shallower front gardens, secondary streets will provide an identifiable contrast to The Avenue and the Primary Streets. - 8.45 Footways will be provided on both sides of the carriageway (minimum 2m width), allowing for easy pedestrian links through development. - 8.46 To soften the surroundings, landscaping could be incorporated along Secondary Streets at intervals, thus reducing footway provision to one side of the carriageway along short stretches of the street. - 8.47 Landscaped verges with regular street tree planting will be provided to one sides of the carriageway (minimum 2m width).
+There is the potential for rain gardens to be provided in lieu of verges, providing surface water attenuation in-situ and enhancing the SuDs network (if needed). - 8.48 Parking will predominantly be provided on-plot to the side of dwellings, with visitor parking provided on street within the carriageway, or where development fronts open space, in parallel bays adjacent to the main carriageway.